Affordable Housing Program General Fund (AHP)

 - An AHP-assisted project cannot be complete at time of application.

-- Rental housing must have at least 20% of units reserved for households at or below 50% AMI.
+- Rental housing must have at least 20% of units reserved for households at or below 50% of the HUD area median income (AMI).
 Owner-occupied housing must serve households at or below 80% AMI.

 AHP Funding Timeline